top of page

 HAIR BREAKAGE AND TEXTURE

-Issues with fragile and rough textured hair can be caused by genetics, hair care practices, or a combination of the two.
+Issues with fragile and rough textured hair can be caused by genetics, lifestyle, hair care practices, or a combination of the three.
 For people with longer hair an amount of weathering and breakage is unavoidable.
 Damp hair in particular is susceptible to breakage, so extra care must be taken when drying or combing after washing.

-UNWANTED HAIR GROWTH
+POOR OR UNWANTED HAIR GROWTH

 Are you experiencing hair loss, thinning or breakage?